cummingsdaniel/TableTop/README.md

 # TableTop

-## This alows you to make a dnd or other tabletop character sheet. todo:finish this description.
+This application allows you to make a character sheet for either dungeons and dragons other tabletop character sheet games.

+## In Progress:
+- Auto calculation of character traits
+- printable html view
+- printable pdf download
+- saving capabilities

+##FAQ
+- Coming Soon